Japan Autumn Trip

 I packed my camera gear in a 15-litre PeakDesign V2 bag.
 It’s spacious enough and has the correct number of pockets and compartments.
 Its waterproof shell performed as expected, and dust had a hard time sticking to it, which was also excellent.

-While comfortable to carry for extended periods, I did find access to the camera, documents, and cash comparatively trickier than, for example, a messenger bag.
+While comfortable to carry for extended periods, I found access to the camera, documents, and cash comparatively trickier than with a messenger bag, for example.
 I ended up having to buy a small (but very cheap) Manfrotto pouch from Bic Camera to carry my mobile, money, tickets, trash (there are no garbage bins in Japan, so be prepared to carry your trash home), and facewash.

 I looked at the PeakDesign Tech Pouch and Wash Pouch designs.
-Still, I did not see myself carrying them around, especially since there is no easy way (at least to my knowledge) to attach them to the PeakDesign bag in a comfortable and non-clumsy way.
+Still, I did not see myself carrying them around, especially since there is no easy way (at least to my knowledge) to attach them to the PeakDesign bag comfortably and non-clumsily.

-A small accessible pouch, wallet, or bag would be indispensable for carrying your mobile, documents, cash, and toiletries without having to find somewhere to sit, open the backpack, and search for these items, which you will frequently use throughout the day.
+A small, accessible pouch, wallet, or bag would be indispensable for carrying your mobile, documents, cash, and toiletries without having to find a place to sit, open the backpack, and search for these items, which you will frequently use throughout the day.

 VII.
 Overtourism in Japan: How to Avoid the Crowds?